SER516-Team-Morpheus/microservices/README.md

       CMD ["npm", "start"]
       ```

-6. Once you are done developing and testing your microservic, you should update the docker-compose.yml file and the api-gateway to handle your microservice.
+6. Once you are done developing and testing your microservice, you should update the **docker-compose.yml** file and the **api-gateway** to handle your microservice.

 **Updating api-gateway:**
-1. Open the gateway.config.yml file under config directory of api-gateway.
+1. Open the **gateway.config.yml** file under config directory of api-gateway.
 2. Under apiEndpoints add your microservice by deving the host and paths.
     Example:
      ```bash